-We have documented our understanding of the arrangements the Authority has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual Report.
-In undertaking our work, we have considered whether there is evidence to suggest that there are significant weaknesses in arrangements.
+We document our understanding of the arrangements the Authority has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual Report.
+In undertaking our work, we consider whether there is evidence to suggest that there are significant weaknesses in arrangements.

-Report on other legal and regulatory requirements - Audit certificate
+Report on other legal and regulatory requirements - Whole of Government Accounts

-We certify that we have completed the audit of Dartmoor National Park Authority for the year ended 31 March 2021 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice.
+We can formally conclude the audit and issue an audit certificate for Dartmoor National Park Authority for the year ended 31 March 2022 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice, as the Authority falls below the minor bodies threshold and therefore no Whole of Government Accounts (WGA) Component Assurance statement is required for the Authority for the year ended 31 March 2022.